Dharshan68/SQL-Case-Study/README.md

 order by total desc;
 ```
 **Steps:**
-INNER JOIN is used to Combine the sales and menu tables on product_id column to get product names for each sale.
+- INNER JOIN is used to Combine the sales and menu tables on product_id column to get product names for each sale.
-GROUP BY Clause groups the results by product name and COUNT( ) is used to Counts the number of times each product was purchased.
-The result is given an alias total_purchased for clarity.ORDER BY Clause orders the results by the total number of purchases in descending order, so the most purchased product comes first.
-TOP 1, Limits the result to the first row, which will be the most frequently purchased product.
+- GROUP BY Clause groups the results by product name and COUNT( ) is used to Count the number of times each product was purchased.
+The result is given an alias total_purchased for clarity.
+- ORDER BY Clause orders the results by the total number of purchases in descending order, so the most purchased product comes first.
+- TOP 1, Limits the result to the first row, which will be the most frequently purchased product.

 **Solution :**